Distribution Center Optimization in Mexico

 "Inventory visibility is crucial.
 Warehouse inventory has to be able to interface with the production side of the business and they have to be able to connect within the supply chain to know what is in the warehouse and what is on a truck or stored in a trailer."

-—Dave Bushee, vice president of logistics technology, Penske Logistics
+—Dave Bushee, senior vice president of logistics technology, Penske Logistics

 The large number of SKUs and customization increased the need for visibility.
 The manufacturer focuses on mass production, but the degree of vehicle customization options drives high SKU counts – more than 60,000, which is as much as six times the part numbers in an automotive manufacturer's warehouse.
 This manufacturer also has sequencing of 106 commodities and has three sizes of tractors on the production line, which creates more variability that must be managed.